allenai/mslr-shared-task/README.md

 When this script finishes, it will output metrics to `output/metrics.json` or another specified output file.
 The evaluator script can take several hours to run on CPU so please be patient.

-Evaluating generated text is notoriously challenging. **In addition to automated metrics, a sample of summaries from select submissions to the leaderboards will also be subject to human evaluation to measure consistency with the target.** These human evaluation results will hopefully be completed around the time of the workshop and will be shared with participants once they are ready.
-They will be released publicly to facilitate the development of multi-document summarization models and better automated summarization evaluation metrics for this task.
-Participants will be invited to contribute to the submission of a dataset paper.
+Evaluating generated text is notoriously challenging.
+To facilitate the development of better automated summarization evaluation metrics for this task, we may perform human evaluation on some of the generated summaries submitted to the MSLR leaderboards.
+We aim to share these human evaluation results with the public when they are complete.

 ## Leaderboard